 Understand How to Combat Coronavirus

-While most schools are once again open for the upcoming school year, we’re all wearing masks to keep ourselves, and our friends, family, and neighbors, safe.
+While schools are open for the upcoming school year, we’re all wearing masks to keep ourselves and our friends, family, and neighbors, safe.
 Make sure that your children are washing their hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use hand sanitizer.
 (Moms, look for one that is 60 percent or higher alcohol-based.)

 While your kids might not be able to maintain any social distancing in their classrooms, there are ways to keep germ spread to a minimum.
 Teach your littles to avoid touching their eyes, nose, and mouth with unwashed hands, to cough and sneeze into a tissue (make sure to throw it away after each use!) or into their masks or elbows, not their hands.
 And parents, be alert for symptoms.
 Watch for fever, cough, shortness of breath, or other symptoms of COVID-19.
-And make sure you and your family get COVID-19 vaccines as soon as they become available to your family.
-Vaccines are now authorized for adults and adolescents age 12 and up.
+And make sure you and your family get COVID-19 vaccines and boosters as soon as they become available to your family.

 Check out all my back-to-school tips on the City Girl Gone Mom Pinterest board!